 Services covered by our plan Limitations and exceptions Prosthetic devices and related supplies (continued) The plan also covers some supplies related to prosthetic devices and the repair or replacement of prosthetic devices.
 The plan offers some coverage after cataract removal or cataract surgery.
 See "Vision Care" later in this section for details.
-Outpatient rehabilitation services - The plan covers physical therapy, occupational therapy, and speech therapy. - Members may receive outpatient rehabilitation services from hospital outpatient departments, independent therapist offices, comprehensive outpatient rehabilitation facilities (CORFs), and other facilities. • Cardiac (heart) rehabilitation services - The plan covers cardiac rehabilitation services such as exercise, education, and counseling for certain conditions. - The plan also covers intensive cardiac rehabilitation programs, which are more intense than cardiac rehabilitation programs. • Pulmonary rehabilitation services - The plan covers pulmonary rehabilitation programs for members who have moderate to very severe chronic obstructive pulmonary disease (COPD).
+Rehabilitation services Outpatient rehabilitation services The plan covers physical therapy, occupational therapy, and speech therapy.
+Members may receive outpatient rehabilitation services from hospital outpatient departments, independent therapist offices, comprehensive outpatient rehabilitation facilities (CORFs), and other facilities.
+Cardiac (heart) rehabilitation services The plan covers cardiac rehabilitation services such as exercise, education, and counseling for certain conditions.
+The plan also covers intensive cardiac rehabilitation programs, which are more intense than cardiac rehabilitation programs.
+Pulmonary rehabilitation services The plan covers pulmonary rehabilitation programs for members who have moderate to very severe chronic obstructive pulmonary disease (COPD).
 Prior authorization is required Rural Health Clinics The plan covers the following services at Rural Health Clinics: Office visits for primary care and specialists' services Clinical psychologist Clinical social worker for the diagnosis and treatment of mental illness Visiting nurse services in certain situations Note: Members may receive services from a network or out-of-network Rural Health Clinic.
 Some services may require prior authorization

 Services covered by our plan Limitations and exceptions Specialized Recovery Services (SRS) Program Adult members who have been diagnosed with a severe and persistent mental illness, and live in the community, may be eligible to get SRS specific to their recovery needs.
-The plan covers the following three services: • Recovery Management - Recovery managers will work with the member to: - develop a person-centered care plan which reflects their personal goals and desired outcomes, - regularly monitor the member's plan through regular meetings, and - provide information and referrals.
-Individualized Placement and Support-Supported Employment (IPS-SE) - Supported employment services can: • help the member find a job if they are interested in working, • evaluate their interests, skills, and experiences as they relate to their employment goals, and • provide ongoing support to help the member stay employed. • Peer Recovery Support: - peer recovery supporters use their own experiences with mental health and substance use disorders to help the member reach their recovery goals, and - goals are included in a care plan the member designs based on their preferences and the availability of community and supports.
-If a member is interested in SRS they will be connected with a recovery manager who will begin the assessment for eligibility looking at things such as their diagnosis and their need for help with activities such as medical appointments, social interactions and living skills.
+The plan covers the following three services: If a member is interested in SRS they will be connected with a recovery manager who will begin the assessment for eligibility looking at things such as their diagnosis and their need for help with activities such as medical appointments, social interactions and living skills.
 The peer relationship can help members focus on strategies and progress towards self-determination, self-advocacy, well-being and independence.
 Silver Sneakers Community fitness program promoting greater health engagement and accountability with no cost to members.
 Provides members with regular exercise (strength training, aerobics, flexibility) and social support opportunities.